 The matching transformer is a 9:1 UnUn which is trifilar wound.
 The antenna wire is attached to a stainless steel stud and the unit has a BNC connector so no SO-239 adapter needed.
-The toroid is held in place internally with a generous amount of hot glue and high density foam as added insurance against severe handling.
-There is a black delrin insulator on the end of the antenna to attach ropes or to mount on top of a pole like a Jakite or similar fiberglass pole.
+The toroid is held in place internally with a generous amount of hot glue and can take a beating.
+There is a black delrin insulator (which may be different that the image below) on the end of the antenna to attach ropes or to mount on top of a pole like a Jakite or similar fiberglass pole.

 The wire is folded over about 3 inches, after the insulator is attached, then secured and sealed with double walled adhesive lined heat shrink.
 I have spared no expense and make these just like I would for myself.

 You just can’t get a better made End Fed antenna!